scaleoutsystems/digits-example-project/README.md

 # A federated model alliance for classification of hand-written digits, using a simple Convolutional Neural Network (CNN)

-The objective of this alliance model is to illustrates how to set up an alliance and collaborate on training a basic CNN model using the classical benchmark problem of classifying hand-written digits in the MNIST dataset.
+The objective of this example project is to illustrates how to set up a basic federated CNN model.
+Here, the classical benchmark problem of classifying hand-written digits in the MNIST dataset is considered.

 ## 1. Instructions for alliance members
-The members of an alliance generate incremental updates to the global model upon request, by training the model on locally available data.
-They will also act as validators, by scoring the federated model of local training data to compute average/max/min training errors.
+The members of an alliance contribute with incremental updates to the global model upon request, by training on locally available data.
+Members will also act as validators, by scoring the global federated model on their own local training data in order to compute average/max/min training errors.

 ### 1.1 Integrating your local data sources (members)